-The data breach notification requirements to regulators compel the sharing of certain cyber-security information with regulators.
+The data breach notification requirements to regulators compel the sharing of certain cybersecurity information with regulators.

-The Cyber Defense Bill proposes to grant powers to the NCD, such as the ability to obtain a court order compelling organisations to take specific actions in response to or in preparation for a cyber-attack.
+The Cyber Defense Bill proposed to grant powers to the NCD, such as the ability to obtain a court order compelling organisations to take specific actions in response to or in preparation for a cyber-attack.